US will require COVID-19 testing for travelers from China

 The U.S. announced new COVID-19 testing requirements Wednesday for all travelers from China, joining other nations imposing restrictions because of a surge of infections.

 The increase in cases across China follows the rollback of the nation’s strict anti-virus controls.
-China’s “zero COVID” policies had kept China’s infection rate low but fueled public frustration and crushed economic growth.
+China’s “zero COVID” policies had kept the country’s infection rate low but fueled public frustration and crushed economic growth.

+The new U.S. requirements, which start Jan.
+5, apply to travelers regardless of their nationality and vaccination status.

+In a statement explaining the testing, the U.S. Centers for Disease Control and Prevention cited the surge in infections and what it said was a lack of adequate and transparent information from China, including genomic sequencing on the viral strains circulating in the country.

+“I don’t think it’s going to have a major impact in slowing the spread of COVID-19,” Dowdy said.
+“We have a whole lot of transmission of COVID-19 here within our borders already.”

+Dr. Stuart Campbell Ray, an infectious disease expert at Johns Hopkins University, agreed China isn’t sharing enough genomic sequencing information.
+But he also said the U.S. has become a little complacent about sequencing and needs to redouble its own efforts.
+The CDC also announced the expansion of an early warning program that tests volunteers at select airports for new and rare variants of the coronavirus.
+That program will expand to airports in Seattle and Los Angeles.

-Beginning Jan.
-5, all travelers to the U.S. from China will be required to take a COVID-19 test no more than two days before travel and provide a negative test before boarding their flight.
-The testing applies to anyone 2 years and older.
+Under the new U.S. rules, travelers to the U.S. from China, Hong Kong and Macau, will be required to take a COVID-19 test no more than two days before travel and provide a negative test before boarding their flight.
+The testing applies to anyone 2 years and older, including U.S. citizens.

+It will apply to people traveling from China via a third country and to people connecting through the U.S. as they go on to other destinations.
+Anyone testing positive more than 10 days before the flight can provide documentation showing they’ve recovered from COVID-19 instead of a negative test result.

+It will be up to the airlines to confirm negative tests and documentation of recovery before passengers board.

 Lunar New Year, which begins Jan.
 22, is usually China’s busiest travel season, and China announced Tuesday it will resume issuing passports for tourism for the first time since the start of the pandemic in 2020.

-Early in the pandemic, the U.S. barred entry to foreigners traveling from China, weeks after the virus first emerged there three years ago.
-Americans were allowed to return home and flights from China were funneled to selected airports where passengers were screened for illness.
+Early in the pandemic, the U.S. barred entry to foreigners traveling from China, weeks after the virus first emerged there three years ago, and dozens of other countries were added to the list.
+The country started lifting travel bans late last year, but required travelers to the U.S. to be vaccinated and tested. ___

-But the virus already was spreading in the U.S. among people with no travel history.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.